 There have been significant efforts in benchmarking supercomputers with traditional HPC workloads with major ones listed in Table 1.
-TOP500 [23] ranks supercomputers across the world and publishes their performance numbers (in Flops) with High Performance Linpack (HPL).
+TOP500[23] ranks supercomputers across the world and publishes their performance numbers (in Flops) with High Performance Linpack (HPL).
 It captures many of the general features that large-scale scientific applications share, such as domain decomposition and heavy use of linear algebra solvers.
 A single benchmark can be run across the entire system in a weak-scaling fashion.
-Green500 [46] ranks supercomputers based on their energy efficiency.
+One of the limitations is that the HPL benchmark is not particularly relevant to address scientific machine learning applications.
+Green500 [48] ranks supercomputers based on their energy efficiency.
 The list reports the performance per rated watt using the LINPACK benchmark at double precision format.
+Similar to Top500, Green500 is currently limited by the characteristics of a benchmark that is not representative of the problems at scale.

-Several benchmarking efforts have previously aimed to characterize performance of machine learning workloads, including Deep500 [26], HPCAI500 [34], and HPL-AI [10].
-The largest dataset used across these attempts is obtained from the Extreme Weather Dataset [43] of about 1.65 TB.
-Other benchmarks aimed at analyzing model performance include DAWNBench [31], DeepBench [5], Fathom [24], ParaDNN [51], HPE DLBS [9], and XSP [39].
-The challenges and limitations of existing benchmarking efforts drive the need to develop a benchmark suite with science applications that run at scale.
+Several benchmarking efforts have previously aimed to characterize performance of machine learning workloads, including Deep500 [26], HPCAI500 [35], and HPL-AI [10].
+The largest dataset used across these attempts is obtained from the Extreme Weather Dataset [45], coming in at roughly 1.65 TB.
+These efforts are summarized in Table1.
+DAWNBench [32] is a benchmark suite for end-to-end deep learning training and inference with time-to-accuracy as the performance metric.
+The analyses [31] highlight that specialized hardware units such as tensor cores are heavily under-utilized.
+DeepBench [5], TBD [55], Fathom [24] provide a systematic approach to analyze deep learning applications across the stack of implementation on hardware.
+ParaDNN [52], HPE DLBS [9] provide a set of implementations of few neural networks where the target workloads are limited when running on large-scale supercomputers.
+XSP [40] proposed methods to characterize machine learning workloads on GPUs.
+Mahon et al. [41] evaluate different deep learning framework implementations on HPC systems.
+The challenges and limitations of existing benchmarking drive the need to develop a benchmark suite with science applications that run at scale.